Soccer agility drills set up for training agility, speed, fitness, coordination, and adding the soccer ball to include more touches in training.

-It is a game played with many changes of direction, starts and sudden stops.
+It is a game played with many changes of direction, starts, and sudden stops.

 The best way to improve players agility is through soccer speed agility drills.

-way to incorporate soccer agility training is by doing 3 - 4 repetitions, in 3 - 4 sets, 2 - 3 times a week.
+Focus on performing agility soccer drills correctly and with the right form.
+As the form gets better, so does the speed at which agility drills get done.
+The best way to incorporate soccer agility training is by doing 3 - 4 repetitions, in 3 - 4 sets, 2 - 3 times a week.

-Remember that soccer agility training should focus on quality and form, rather than who gets it done quicker.
+Remember that soccer agility training should focus on quality and form rather than who gets it done quicker.